containers/crun-vm/docs/2-podman-docker.md

 ## Advanced options

+### System emulation

+To use system emulation instead of hardware-assisted virtualization, specify the `--emulated` flag.
+Without this flag, attempting to create a VM on a host tbat doesn't support KVM will fail.

 ### Inspecting and customizing the libvirt domain XML

 crun-vm internally uses [libvirt] to launch a VM, generating a [domain XML